Images of Christmas

 UPDATE: Ally says they're just sleeping.
 Right.

+As Christmas day inches nearer, the longing for the warmth of a family grows even stronger for orphans who have none.
+In the midst of this, Steven Curtis Chapman is set to make several national television appearances promoting his new GRAMMY-nominated holiday album, ALL I REALLY WANT FOR CHRISTMAS, and the project’s special theme of adoption.
 The newborn Chinese girls were placed in cardboard boxes and left in front of welfare agencies.
 Some were abandoned in grocery markets.
 One set of twins was deserted in the early morning on the front steps of a primary school.

 More than 200 Chinese-born girls - from infants to adolescents - with similar stories gathered at the Huntington Townhouse yesterday for a holiday party at which the bleakness of their origins was outshone only by the brightness of their collective future.The girls darting between banquet tables had been adopted by Long Island families through New Beginnings Family Services, a Mineola-based nonprofit adoption agency that yesterday celebrated 20 years of placing children from China, Russia, Korea and Vietnam in Long Island homes.